-The need to extend credit, either directly from abroad or through a bank or financial institution residing in Turkey, arises for private sector firms and especially for investors, when internal resources are inadequate and external resources are sought.
-Under these circumstances, the extension of loans from banks and foreign institutions residing outside of Turkey is secured to satisfy the need for a necessary resource and to maintain the continuity of investments and products.
+The need to extend loan from abroad, either directly or through the intermediation of a bank residing in Turkey, arises for private sector firms and especially for investors, when internal resources are inadequate and external sources are sought.
+Based on this need, the extension of loans from foreign financial institutions (“FFI”) residing outside of Turkey is secured to satisfy the need for a necessary resource and to maintain the continuity of investments and products.
 Hence, Turkish legislation has established certain regulations to ensure the harmonisation of its internal regulations with international rules.
-This is done to ensure integrity in a global economy and to facilitate the utilization of external resources.
+This is done to ensure integrity in a global economy and to facilitate the utilization of external sources.

 Pursuant to foreign exchange legislation applicable in Turkey, the following shall be considered within the scope of “foreign borrowing” for Turkish residents;

-- Credit extended from foreign banks or financial institutions directly residing outside of Turkey;
+- Credit extended from FFIs directly residing outside of Turkey;

 - Credit extended from foreign branches of banks residing in Turkey;

-- Credit extended through syndication with the participation of Turkish banks and foreign banks residing outside of Turkey.
+- Credit extended through syndication with the participation of Turkish banks and FFIs residing outside of Turkey.

-The legislation that regulates rules and principles concerning the extension of credit from abroad is comprised of the following: i) Law No. 1567 regarding the Protection of the Value of Turkish Currency, which came into effect on 25 February 1930; ii) Decree No. 32 regarding the Protection of the Value of Turkish Currency, which came into effect on 11 August 1989 (“Decree no. 32”); and iii) Capital Movement Circular, published by Central Bank of Turkey (“CBT”) on 2 January 2002, subsequent to the publication of the Decree (“Circular”).
+The legislation that regulates rules and principles concerning the extension of credit from abroad is comprised of the following: i) Law No. 1567 regarding the Protection of the Value of Turkish Currency, which came into effect on 25 February 1930; ii) Decree No. 32 regarding the Protection of the Value of Turkish Currency, which came into effect on 11 August 1989 (“Decree No. 32”); and iii) Capital Movement Circular, published by Central Bank of Turkey (“CBT”) on 2 January 2002, subsequent to the publication of the Decree (“Circular”).
 In this framework, Decree No. 32 and the Circular are the primary pieces of legislation that set forth the regulatory principles for all operations relating to foreign exchange, the instruments representing foreign exchange, and the use and management of foreign exchange.
-Under Decree No. 32 and the Circular, financing purposes and investment models for loans extended from abroad are listed, and regulatory and restrictive principles on certain loans are introduced.
+In particular, the afore-mentioned legislation sets forth the restrictions and prohibitions applicable to Turkish residents while extending loans from abroad differentiated by the type of loans.

 - Credit utilized from abroad is related to the business engaged abroad;

-- Credit utilized from an export credit agency or credit guaranteed by an export credit guarantee institution abroad and directly paid to the export company abroad;
+- Credit utilized from an export credit agency or credit guaranteed by an export credit guaranted institution abroad and directly paid to the export company abroad;

 - Credit utilized exclusively for the import of goods from development banks that provide cash financing and term financing instead of cash loans;